20 Best DEI Survey Questions to Ask in 2026

 As you start reading through the survey questions below, you’ll notice that the questions aren’t traditional questions (“Does the company hire individuals of all backgrounds?”), and are instead phrased as statements.
 Your company is asking these questions to gain answers and not agreement – phrasing the questions as statements allows for less limited responses.

-We suggest that your company adopts a “strongly agree” to “strongly disagree” scoring system for their survey.
+We suggest that your company adopt a “strongly agree” to “strongly disagree” scoring system for their survey.
 The questions below have been written to be applied to this same scoring system.

 Now that we have guidelines to follow on scoring and phrasing, here are some ideas to get you started:

 Promotions or mentorships should be offered to high-potential employees regardless of age, sex, race, or other factors.
-This question will help you identify if the company’s evaluation process is free of privileges, biases, favoritism, prejudices, or discrimination.
+This question will help you identify if the company’s evaluation process is free of privileges, biases, prejudices, discrimination or favoritism at work.

 In other words, how comfortable are your employees discussing their social or cultural beliefs with their colleagues?